microsoft/DiskANN/README.md

 ```

 **Note: Since VS comes with its own (older) version of cmake, you have to specify the full path to cmake to ensure that the right version is used.**
--   The command-line shown uses the default CMake build system on the machine.
-If the default is not Visual Studio 2017 or Visual Studio 2019, the build system should be set using the -G option of CMake.
 -	This will create a “diskann” solution file in the "build" directory
 -	Open the "diskann" solution and build the “diskann” project.
 - 	Then build all the other binaries using the ALL_BUILD project that is part of the solution